Naereen/web-sphinx/index.en.rst

  so if you are here for something in particular, I hope you will not be disapointed (you can use `this bug tracker <https://bitbucket.org/lbesson/web-sphinx/issues/new>`_ to report any bug, or even to ask me anything).

-.. sidebar:: Other language : in French

-   :red:`Cette page est en anglais.
-Peut-être voulez-vous la voir` `en français <index.fr.html>`_ :red:`?`

-   Now, the page `<index.html>`_ should redirect to `<index.fr.html>`_ or `<index.en.html>`_, according to the preference of your browser.

 ------------------------------------------------------------------------------

-.. to eventually become a Maths teacher in “classes préparatoires”
-.. (*or secret agent, or a super hero, or an elephant hunter, or I don't know why are*
-.. *you still reading this useless and very selfish description*).

 In 2012/2013 I graduated two first half of Masters of Science, in *mathematics* and *Computer Science* (again, both with *magna cum laude*),